zonemaster/zonemaster/docs/contact-and-mailing-lists.md

 is wrong, but to have that issue resolved, you have to turn to your DNS operator.

-If Zonemaster do not report when there is a DNS error, or if Zonemaster falsely reports an error, then we are very interested to hear from you.
+If Zonemaster does not report when there is a DNS error, or if Zonemaster falsely reports an error, then we are very interested to hear from you.